mrpagz/asseyh/README.md

 # 04 Web APIs: Code Quiz

 I have created a coding quiz composed of 5 simple questions from the topics we covered.
 The user needs to answer the 5 question within 25 seconds and gets a point for correct answers and incorrect answers will take away 3 seconds of the time.The quiz will end if the time reaches zero and if all questions has been answered.
-The user needs to input intials and scores will be stored on the page.
-The user has an option to view scores of previous users prior to taking the quiz.
+User is prompted to put initials and can view highscores.